MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/react-native-ios.md

   react-native link mobile-center-push
   ```

 3. You will be prompted for the App Secret, which will enable Mobile Center to map this app to the right user account.
 The secret may already be pre-populated, showing up beside the question.
 If the pre-filled secret is correct, press enter to continue.
 Otherwise, provide your app secret here.
-Please also check out the [Get started](~/sdk/getting-started/ios.md) section if you haven't yet configured the SDK in your application.

   ```
   What is the Android app secret?
 (0000-0000-0000-0000-000000000000)